The Rover P6, 1963-1977

 This car, a 1976 New Zealand Build P6B (3500 V8) was bought almost new in Melbourne and first registered in 1977.
 It had been sitting in the showroom for the best part of a year having been reserved for the dealer’s son who then decided that he didn’t want it.
 The car accompanied the then owner to Tasmania to reside on the North West Coast and has spent most of its life in Tasmania (up to the time of writing).

 It was the owner’s pride and joy for many years, however on reaching his 90’s he found the car too difficult to handle and kept it in storage for several years.
 He then gave the car to his granddaughter hoping she would keep it but, reluctantly, she and her husband traded the car on a van they needed for their business.

 The car was spotted by one of our Tasmanian Rover group members sitting in the Launceston yard of the dealer who had traded it.

 After buying the car Greg got in touch with the family of the former owner, and was able to go and pick up spares that also had been kept for the car including a bonnet, three front guards, a bumper and various sundries.
-The bad news is that the car did came with a folder with it’s full service history, but the car yard seems to have “lost” it.
-The former owner is confident though that he still has the original purchase papers and has promised to hunt them out together with early photos

 Since buying the car, the steering idler has been replaced and it has had a wheel alignment.
 In the process of the wheel alignment a buckle in the front driving side wheel was identified and now fixed.
 Greg is gradually ticking things off the list that he wishes to get done.

-Since buying the car, the son of the former owner has found and passed on the Owner’s Manual, the Passport to Service, the Warranty Identification Certificate.
+The son of the former owner has found and passed on the Owner’s Manual, the Passport to Service, the Warranty Identification Certificate.